 STAFF RECOMMENDATION: That the Planning Commission DENY the Appeal and UPHOLD Staff's conditional approval of an Interim Operation Temporary Use Permit.

-In accordance with Section 86.08.010 of the Development Code, action by the Planning Commission may be appealed to the Board of Supervisors.
+In accordance with Section 86.08.010 of the Development Code, this action may be appealed to the Board of Supervisors.